Watercress

 Meridians: Spleen, Lung, Stomach, Intestines, Liver

-Key Actions: Promotes Qi, Blood and Lactation, Supports the Liver and the Stomach, Clears Lung Heat, Expels Damp Phlegm
+Key Actions: Promotes Qi, Blood, and Lactation, Supports the Liver and the Stomach, Clears Lung Heat, Expels Damp Phlegm

-Medicinal Uses: Blood deficiency with fatigue, pale face and nails, anemia, thyroid deficiency, as well as mental or physical exhaustion, low painful digestion, diabetes, clears toxins, cleanses the lymphatic system, lung congestion, chronic and degenerative diseases, skin eruptions, scurvy, scrofula, urinary stones and gallstones, intestinal parasites, bronchitis, yellow-green copious phlegm, head congestion, colds, flu, cataracts, blurry vision, macular degeneration.
+Medicinal Uses: Blood Deficiency with fatigue, pale face, and nails, anemia, thyroid deficiency, as well as mental or physical exhaustion, low painful digestion, diabetes, clears toxins, cleanses the lymphatic system, lung congestion, chronic and degenerative diseases, skin eruptions, scurvy, scrofula, urinary stones and gallstones, intestinal parasites, bronchitis, yellow-green copious phlegm, head congestion, colds, flu, cataracts, blurry vision, macular degeneration

 Native to Europe and Asia.
 It is semi-aquatic, thriving in water that is slightly alkaline.
 Frequently produced around the headwaters of chalk streams.

 Key Constituents: Significant amounts of Iron, Calcium, Iodine, Manganese and Folic acid.
 Vitamins A, B6, C, and K, Omega-3 Fatty acids, Phosphorus, and Copper.
-DIM (diindolylmethane), Sulforaphane, Alpha-Lipoic acid, Thiamin, Riboflavin, Zeaxanthin, Lutein
+DIM (diindolylmethane), Sulforaphane, Alpha-lipoic acid, Thiamin, Riboflavin, Zeaxanthin, Lutein

 The high Vitamin C levels help the body absorb iron.
-Watercress is also high in vitamin K, A, and E. It also contains a host of key minerals used by the body to function and stay healthy.
+Watercress is also high in vitamins K, A, and E. It also contains a host of key minerals used by the body to function and stay healthy.
 For this reason, it is considered a superfood.
 It is considered excellent for reducing the risk of chronic diseases such as cancer, autoimmune disorders, diabetes, arthritis, and heart disease.

 Studies have found that the compounds DIM (diindolylmethane) and sulforaphane help to prevent cancer and slow its progression.
 The compounds zeaxanthin and lutein, also found in watercress, belong to the carotenoid family and have been proven to help support eye health.
 These compounds protect the eye from blue light damage, cataracts, and macular degeneration.